tpgmartin/tpgmartin.github.io/_posts/2018-04-14-word-embeddings-with-word2vec.md

 We will cover the fundamental concepts behind it, how it works, and some competing algorithms.

+The reading for this blog post came from a combination of ["Natural Language Processing in Action"](https://www.manning.com/books/natural-language-processing-in-action) and the original research papers by Tomas Mikolov et al.

 ## Fundamentals

 The Word2vec model continues an established tradition of using neural networks to establish a language model.
 Word2vec itself is a fairly simple recurrent neural network made of,